hpesciotti/GeoQuiz/README.md

 - [Git](https://git-scm.com/): used for version control

-- [Google Fonts](https://fonts.google.com/): fonts were imported from here
+- [Google Fonts](https://fonts.google.com/): font was imported from here

 - [Font Awesome](https://fontawesome.com/): icons and their associated kit were downloaded from here